JuanMorenaE/LinuxPermissionGenerator/README.md

-# LinuxPermissionGenerator
+# Linux Permission Generator
-A minimal and simple permission generator command for Linux by Tizify.
+A minimal and simple permission generator command for Linux.

+###By tizify.